About us

 Our Board

-Sarah Sense Wilson (Oglala) LMHC, SUDP, WSGCC-II, Urban Native Education Alliance (Chair)
+Sarah Sense Wilson (Oglala) LMHC, SUDP, WSGCC-II,

 Sarah Sense-Wilson (Oglala) serves as the elected Chair for the Urban Native Education Alliance (UNEA).
 Sarah is committed to strengthening our urban Native community through tireless advocacy, organizing, and networking both within the Native community and greater King County area.
 Central to Sarah’s values is student voice, "As an organization we need to be cognizant of its purpose at all times, we are here to serve the academic, social, emotional, cultural, and spiritual needs of our Native children".
 Collaborating, consulting and sharing in decision making with students supports our emphasis on being student centered.